-In this article, you'll find out about mistletoe, how it grows and how it is spread.
+In this article, you'll find out how the plant mistletoe grows and how it spreads.
 You'll learn about ancient people's understanding of biology and how they put it to use in their stories and myths.
-The next time you stand under mistletoe, you'll have a whole new understanding of this intriguing plant.
+The next time you stand under mistletoe, you'll have a new understanding of this intriguing plant.

 One of the beliefs in the early centuries was that mistletoe grew from birds.
-People used to believe that, rather than just passing through birds in the form of seeds, the mistletoe plant was an inherent result of birds landing in the branches of trees.
+People used to believe that, rather than just passing through birds in the form of seeds, the mistletoe plant resulted from birds landing in the branches of trees.

 So how did this plant become entwined with Christmas?
-The holiday has assimilated a wide range of customs and traditions from many cultures, and mistletoe is one of them.
-For example, one French tradition holds that the reason mistletoe is poisonous is because it was growing on a tree that was used to make the cross on which Jesus Christ was crucified.
-Because of this, it was cursed and denied a place to live and grow on Earth, forever to be a parasite [source: Saupe].
+The December holiday has assimilated a wide range of customs and traditions from many cultures, and mistletoe is one of them.
+For example, one French tradition held that the reason mistletoe is poisonous is because it was growing on a tree that was used to make the cross on which Jesus was crucified.
+Because of its presence, the story goes that the plant was cursed and denied a place to live and grow on Earth, forever to be a parasite [source: Saupe].